jbhunter52/SpypointData/README.md

 - All user information & pictures will be saved to the local drive only at C:\Users\USERID\AppData\Local\Spypoint.

--When closing the application all modifications will be saved.
+- When closing the application all modifications will be saved.
 A save can be triggered manually from the menubar using File...Save.

 - Upon loading the application or adding a new account login click File...Merge From Server to grab the latest photos from the server.
 Upon completion the progress windows will read "Done".
 Close the progress window.
 The picture filter will be set to "New".
 To view all pictures unselect "New" filter from the menubar using Filter...New.